ress059/ecu/doc/event_h/index.rst

 :ecudoxygen:`ECU_EVENT_BASE_CAST() <ECU_EVENT_BASE_CAST>` upcasts your derived
 event class pointer back to an :ecudoxygen:`ecu_event` base class pointer.
 **This operation is always safe as long as** :ecudoxygen:`ecu_event` **base class is the first member, which is how C-style inheritance works.**

+The C standard specifies that the first member of a struct and the struct itself always start at the same memory address.
+Padding of the first member never occurs, allowing the casts to always be safe.

 .. code-block:: c